thelia-modules/SiretManagement/Readme.md

 To display input fields to your customer, you have to change register.html and account-update.html.

+### register.html

 In register.html, add the following hook call :

 `{hook name="siret.check" mode='create'}`

-To allow automatic filling of address fields, add the followinf hook call :
+To allow automatic filling of address fields, add the following hook call :

 `{hook name="siret.js"}`

+### account-update.html

 In account-update.html, add the following hook call :